Gear Reviews8 min read

 The Bottom Line

-The right winter coat depends on your climate and your dog.
-For most dog owners in cold climates, the Ruffwear Powder Hound offers the best combination of warmth, waterproofing, and fit.
-For extreme cold, step up to the Hurtta Summit Parka.
-And if you just need a solid everyday jacket without breaking the bank, the Kurgo Loft delivers real value.
-Whichever you choose, measure carefully and prioritize range of motion -- a warm coat that restricts your dog's movement will get rejected quickly.
+The right winter coat depends on your climate.
+For most owners dealing with cold and snow, the Ruffwear Powder Hound hits the sweet spot.
+It balances warmth, waterproofing, and durability perfectly.
+For extreme, sub-zero living, step up to the Hurtta Summit Parka.
+If you just need a reliable daily jacket for quick walks, the Kurgo Loft gets the job done.
+Whichever you pick, prioritize range of motion.
+If a coat pinches, your dog won't walk in it.